FestusMike/AI_Copilot_Assesssment_Test/README.md

 ### Prerequisites
 - Python 3.8+
-- PostgreSQL (or another supported database)
+- PostgreSQL (or any other relational database of your choice)

 ### Setup
 1. Clone the repository: